musaubrian/musaubrian.github.io/content/about.md

 I truly beleive that software enginnering is an *art*, and people should enjoy it.

-You can check out some of my [projects](/projects) or reach out via [email](mailto:me@nabri.xyz)
+You can check out some of my [projects](https://github.com/musaubrian?tab=repositories)

-One of my favorite quote

-> The fact that I am writing to you in English already falsifies what I wanted to tell you.
->
-> My subject: how to explain to you that I don’t belong to English though I belong nowhere else.”
->
-> -- Gustavo Pérez Firmat (Bilingual Blues)